 The method described here is the simplest, does not involve levelling the bike, and has the advantage of performing related maintenace that's often neglected.

 First, a note about the oil.
 Your Vulcan has one oil reservoir which serves the engine, transmission and clutch.
-For this reason, it's important to use oil that does not have friction modifiers, or that is labelled as "fuel efficient", etc. Diesl oil works well, Shell Rotella T is popular as is Mobile Delvac 1300.
+For this reason, it's important to use oil that does not have friction modifiers, or that is labeled as "fuel efficient", etc. Diesel oil works well, Shell Rotella T is popular as is Mobile Delvac 1300.
 Check this Gadget page for lots of links to information about oil.

 Also pay attention to the ratings on the oil container.
 Check your owner's or service manual for particulars, this is the information found in mine:

 - Type: API SE, SF or SG class, API SH or SJ class with JASO MA

 - 2.9 L (3.1 US qt, when filter is not removed)